 At the dawn of the decade there wasn’t one Starbucks in Manteca.
-As the decade draws to a close Manteca had four Starbucks.
+As the decade drew to a close Manteca had four Starbucks.

-Among other businesses that weren’t in Manteca at the start of the 21st century that are in Manteca today are JC Penney, Target, Costco, Kohl’s, Staples, Office Depot, Joann Fabrics, and Pet Smart to name a few.
+Among other businesses that weren’t in Manteca at the start of the 21st century that were in Manteca in December of 2009 were JC Penney, Target, Best Buy, Costco, Kohl’s, Staples, Office Depot, Joann Fabrics, and Pet Smart to name a few.

 New major employers include Ford Motor Company’s distribution division, ADPS Package, Millards Refrigeration Services, and Dryers Ice Cream.